Marriage and Family Therapist

 After 2 years of majoring in English in Japan, I got the OK from the professors and a scholarship from SONY to transfer to UCSB.
 My major?
 Psychology, of course.
 Universe always has fantastic plans, so I met my first husband within 6 months of being in Santa Barbara.
 This older, sophisticated, handsome, successful, multi-lingual, surfing, motorcycle riding Brazilian man swept me off my feet, and we settled in Orange County.
-I then transfered to a small private university called Chapman that reminded me of my Japanese private university and completed the Psychology degree with the 3.98 GPA.

 Still, for me, my first husband was the greatest class I had ever taken.
 He was everything I had wanted, yet, by being with him, I learned more of what is truly important to me and what is just “fluff”.
 Although we still remain as close and trusting friends, we decided that it was time to part as romantic partners.